 - University Counsel

 - Credit Card Repayment Calculator: If you are carrying a credit card balance, or even thinking about it, use this calculator to find out how much your purhcases will really cost you.

 - Net to Gross Calculator: "Gross" pay describes your stated rate of pay, whereas "net" pay describes how much you will receive after items such as federal and state taxes have been deducted.
 Use this calculator to estimate the difference.

 Student Loan Repayment

-- Standard, Extended and Graduated Repayment - Generally, you will have from 10 to 25 years to repay your federal student loans, depending on which repayment plan you choose.
+- Standard, Extended, and Graduated Repayment: Generally, you will have 10 to 25 years to repay your federal student loans, depending on which repayment plan you choose.
 Use this calculator to evaluate your repayment options.

 - Income-Based Repayment: This repayment plan for the major types of federal student loans caps your required monthly payment at an amount intended to be affordable based on your income and family size.